Chief-Github/dot_files-public/README.md

 * Most wallpaper/backgrounds point to "/wallpaper/firstcar.jpg", please change this to your own img :)

 ---

+*Useful things I've found*

+- if you want to have something on your desktop, say cava, and want it pinned to all desktops and always in the background (unlike floating tabs), use Kitty + [kittens](https://sw.kovidgoyal.net/kitty/kittens/panel/).

+- The cool quick panel stuff is all SwayNC, it took me WAY too long to find that out lol

 *This is a work in progress!*
 ---

-*Useful things I've found*
-if you want to have something on your desktop, say cava, and want it pinned to all desktops and always in the background (unlike floating tabs), use Kitty + [kittens](https://sw.kovidgoyal.net/kitty/kittens/panel/).

-The cool quick panel stuff is all SwayNC, it took me WAY too long to find that out lol